jose-elias-alvarez/sonokai-iterm2/README.md

 ## Installation

-Download whichever variation you prefer (or, better yet, download them all) and open the .itermcolors file(s) in Finder to import into iTerm2.
+Download whichever variation you prefer (or, better yet, download them all) from iTerm2/ and open the .itermcolors file(s) in Finder to import into iTerm2.

 Select the newly imported colorscheme from Settings -> Profiles -> Colors -> Color Presets.